taylorc1009/Predator-GSC/README.md

 __Disclaimer__
 ```
-This project is a modification intended for use in the video game Call of Duty®: Black Ops II.
-With that
+This non-profit project is a modification intended for use in the video game Call of Duty®: Black Ops II.
-being said, as all of the rights of the original game are reserved by the owners, the rights of this
+With that being said, as all of the rights of the original game are reserved by the owners, the rights
-project are also granted to said owners.
+of this project are also granted to said owners.

 This project contains no code taken from the game and redistributed, nor was it created to inflict
 malicious intent upon the game.
 It has been created solely for recreational use.
 Any funcionality found